Jourdaine Fletcher

-Jourdaine Ronaldo Fletcher (born 23 September 1997) is a Jamaican professional footballer who plays as a forward for Montego Bay United.
+Jourdaine Ronaldo Fletcher (born 23 September 1997) is a Jamaican professional footballer who plays as a forward for the V.League 1 club Haiphong and the Jamaica national football team.

 Club career

 Early career

 Fletcher played for Cornwall College in Montego Bay, Jamaica, where he won the DaCosta Cup in 2016.
 He then played at club level with Faulkland FC and Montego Bay United.

 In 2017, he played college soccer in the United States for San Jacinto College in Houston, Texas, before transferring in 2018 to Eastern Florida State College.

 In September 2018, Fletcher re-signed with Montego Bay United after returning to Jamaica following trials in Malta.
 In January 2019, Fletcher transferred to Mount Pleasant.

 Gokulam Kerala

 On 20 February 2022, he signed with Indian I-League defending champions Gokulam Kerala, as the team is going to represent the country in 2022 AFC Cup.
 He scored a brace for the club on 7 March in their 5–1 win against Real Kashmir.
 After back to back wins in both the group and championship stages, the club clinched I-League title in 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend the title.

 At the 2022 AFC Cup group-stage opener, Fletcher played a key role as his side achieved a historic 4–2 win against Indian Super League side ATK Mohun Bagan.
 He scored a goal against Bangladeshi side Bashundhara Kings in their 2–1 defeat in last match before being knocked out.